jbuffo/SOFTsurf/README.md

 $ git clone https://github.com/jbuffo/SOFTsurf.git SOFTsurf
 ```
 ## Running SOFTsurf
-SOFTsurf can be run by editing the run_SOFTsurf.m Matlab script and then either running that script from a terminal (reccomended) or running in Matlab
+SOFTsurf can be run by editing the run_SOFTsurf.m Matlab script and then either running that script from a terminal (reccomended) or running in Matlab (less ideal for cluster usage)

 OR

-can be called directly from a terminal as a function.
+Can be called directly from a terminal as a function.

+In either case, SOFTsurf is a heavily parallelized code that uses the 'parfor' capabilities of Matlab.
+The model will distribute instances of SOFTBALL simulations across multiple cores (up to the number of 'salinity' values defined).

 ### Editing run_SOFTsurf.m and running in the terminal
 The Matlab script simply defines the following variables needed by the code and then runs the script.
 Edit the variables for your specific binary salt solution.